 To view stations go to LBAND/ Config and select the RTCM data stream required and touch the view button.

-Slide your finger up and down on the touch screen to view more stations available on the Beam or to view the list of Disabled stations.
+Press up or down on the touch screen to view more stations available on the Beam or to view the list of Disabled stations.